AdobeDocs/analytics-platform.en/help/stitching/validate.md

 You want to measure the identification performance before and after stitching.
 To do so, create three additional calculated metrics:

 1. A **[!UICONTROL Stitched authentication rate]** calculated metric that calculates the number of events where the stitched namespace is set to the desired identity over the total number of events.
-When you set up the data view, you created a **[!UICONTROL Email stitched namespace]** metric that included a filter to count only when an event has a namespace set to email.
+When you set up the data view, you created an **[!UICONTROL Email stitched namespace]** metric that included a filter to count only when an event has a namespace set to email.
 The calculated metric uses this **[!UICONTROL Email stitched namespace]** metric to provide an indication of what percentage of the data has the desired identity.
    ![Stiched authentication rate calculated metric](assets/calcmetric-stitchedauthenticationrate.png)

 1. A **[!UICONTROL Percent increase]** calculated metric that calculates the raw percentage change between the current identification rate and the stitched one.